 The Grand Cherokee was awarded four out of five stars in its Euro NCAP crash-worthiness assessments.
 Compare that to the five-star ratings of the Volvo XC90, Audi Q7 and Mercedes GLE-Class and it’s clear the Grand Cherokee is a little off the pace.
 The big Jeep scored poorly (45%) in pedestrian protection tests, while a 69% child occupant safety rating is reasonable, rather than exceptional.

 Price, value for money & options

 The Jeep Grand Cherokee is undoubtedly a well-equipped car.
-All models come with LED running lights, electrically adjustable leather seats (heated front and rear), 20-inch alloy wheels, a heated steering wheel and sat nav.
-Do note that the entry-level Laredo and Limited trims are no longer offered, while the SRT trim is reserved for the 6.4-litre petrol engine.
+All models come with LED running lights, power-adjustable leather seats (heated front and rear), 20-inch alloy wheels, a heated steering wheel and sat nav.
+Do note that the old entry-level Laredo and Limited trims are no longer offered, while the Trackhawk trim is reserved for the 6.2-litre petrol engine.

 The Trailhawk package, which further strengthens the Grand Cherokee’s off-road credentials, increases its cost and seems like overkill given the car’s already impressive capabilities.
 You should also be aware that the Grand Cherokee loses money quite quickly, particularly compared to cars like the BMW X5 and Audi Q7 and the added cost of the Trailhawk package is unlikely to be reflected by higher used values.

 On the other hand, although, those who bought new may be disappointed when it’s time to trade in or sell on, secondhand buyers will find the Grand Cherokee something of a bargain.